 Darryl Baker

-Black Hawk 76k Black Hawk (AD-9) in Alaskan waters, circa 1944.
+Black Hawk 76k USS Black Hawk (AD-9) in Alaskan waters, circa 1944.
 The ship is painted in Camouflage Measure 32, Design 18D.

 US National Archives photo # 19-N-131562, a US Navy Bureau of Ships photo now in the collections of the US National Archives.